wncc/WnCC/_soc_projects/10-fossee-scilab-julia.markdown

 * Created a test library for familiarising myself with the Scilab API.
 * Also successfully linked Julia to the test library and called a function in Julia.

+### Week 1

+* Wrote a code converting a scilab double matrix to a Julia double matrix and vice versa
+* Debugging the above conversion code
+* Resolved an issue in double conversion
+* Added conversion code similar to double for boolean